-UPDATE — AUGUST 2025: Since Minister Anita Anand announced consultations on Canada’s first federal AI strategy for the public service in September 2024, the initiative has advanced significantly.
-The public consultation period closed on October 31, 2024, drawing thousands of submissions from academics, civil society, Indigenous organizations, and industry stakeholders.
-Treasury Board officials and the Office of the Chief Information Officer then synthesized feedback into a draft, with themes like responsible use, transparency, Indigenous data sovereignty, accessibility, and trust shaping its direction.
+UPDATE — AUGUST 2025: Since Minister Anita Anand announced consultations on Canada’s first federal AI strategy for the public service, the initiative has advanced.
+The public consultation period closed on October 31, 2024.
+Thousands of submissions came from academics, civil society, Indigenous organizations, and industry stakeholders.
+Treasury Board officials and the Office of the Chief Information Officer then synthesized feedback into a draft.
+Themes included responsible use, transparency, Indigenous data sovereignty, accessibility, and trust shaping its direction.

 Since summer 2025, pilot deployments are underway: Immigration, Refugees and Citizenship Canada is testing AI triage tools, Environment Canada is using AI for climate modeling, and Employment and Social Development Canada has launched AI chatbots for service delivery.
 Oversight is being enforced through quarterly departmental reporting.
 Looking ahead, the strategy will undergo a formal review in 2027, while Parliament’s ethics committee is set to scrutinize transparency and privacy safeguards this fall.
 Canada’s strategy is also being aligned with OECD guidelines and aspects of the EU AI Act, signaling a push for international interoperability in government AI governance.